Square POS App Review (Free Version)

 - Unit cost in item listings

-- Link Vendors To Products In Item Catalog: This is a new feature but a helpful one, and it’s a good complement to the unit cost function.
+- Link Vendors To Products In Item Catalog: This is a new but helpful feature, and it’s a good complement to the unit cost function.

 - Purchase Order Creation: You can create purchase orders from the Square dashboard.
 However, at this time, Retail isn’t able to auto-populate purchase orders based on low or empty stock, which is a sore point.
 Instead, merchants have to select each item on the purchase order manually.